 Double oven ranges have two oven cavities, which allows you to cook two different recipes at the same time at different temperature settings.
 They come in different styles with different oven sizes.
 Most models have a smaller oven at the top and a larger oven at the bottom.
 Double oven ranges do not have storage drawers.

 Some ovens now come with built-in temperature probes or meat thermometers so you can easily monitor the progress of a dish from a distance.
 Some ovens will even switch to a "Keep Warm" setting after the desired internal temperature of the food has been reached.

 Know Your Price Range

 The most inexpensive 30" ranges start in the $400 - $500 range.
 Obviously, at an entry-level price, you will get basic features.
 These models include coil top electric ranges and gas ranges.
 Several brands offer these basic budget ranges, including Hotpoint, GE Appliances, Amana, and Premier.
-We've reviewed Hotpoint ranges as well as Amana's gas range and electric range options if you are interested in learning more about these cheaper models!
+We've reviewed Hotpoint ranges as well as Amana range options if you are interested in learning more about these cheaper models!

 As you move up towards $1,000 you'll get more and more features.
 In these low to moderate price ranges, you'll pay about $100 more for gas versus the comparable electric model with the same features.

 In the $800 to $2,000 price category there are may features available and you'll be opened up the worlds of induction, double ovens, slide in ranges, and so on.